squigglybob/disciple-tools-plugin-starter-template/documentation/community/starter-readme.md

 plugin includes all our best practices and starter codes for the most commonly developed extensions.

 We have included starter code for a new post-type, a new REST API endpoint, a new admin page, or a new metrics chart.
-The template also provides code quality and code style tools, Travis-CI integration, multi-language support, activation and deactivation functions, and more.
+The template also provides code quality and code style tools, Github Actions integration, multi-language support, activation and deactivation functions, and more.
 In truth it's likely more than your project needs, so we'll guide you through removing the elements your project does not need.)